 What can YOU do if a child has an asthma attack?

-- Keep calm and giving reassurance to the child really helps, you will be surprised how many people make this even worse by going into panic mode, and surprisingly enough it is mostly parents.
+- Keep calm and giving reassurance to the child really helps and you will be surprised how many people make this even worse by going into panic mode, and surprisingly enough it is mostly their parents that do.

 - Hand the child their asthma puffer with the spacer (if available) and help them to take 2 puffs of Salbutamol.

 - If no improvement is noticed, then get the child to continue to take 2 more puffs every 2 minutes up to a maximum of 10 puffs.

 - Improvement should be noticed quite quickly once the Salbutamol as started working, keep reassuring the child and remain calm yourself after such a scary incident for you both.

 Children tend to feel better after a couple of puffs and they still need to be kept calm and reassured for a while after the asthma attack, if all is well they can continue with activities.

 Get first aid trained.